 I host events, I attend events, I couchsurf and I host.

-From my personal travels I have caught up with people on holidays from the site and at home we have hosted people here from Austria, Germany, the Baltic countries, New Zealand, South Korea, Brazil, other parts of Canada, Australia, USA, Mexico, France, Italy, Switzerland, South Africa and the UK.
+From my personal travels I have caught up with people on holidays from the site and at home we have hosted people here from Austria, Germany, the Baltic countries, New Zealand, South Korea, Brazil, other parts of Canada, Australia, USA, Mexico, France, Italy, Chile, Switzerland, South Africa and the UK.
 Both through Couchsurfing and also from other organizations we are apart of.
 I also like organizing day trips.
 I have hundreds of ideas.

 I have been hosted by Nadia Andrus in Toronto